 Wild pigs currently exist in 56 of the state's 58 counties and can be found in a variety of habitats ranging from woodland, chaparral, meadow and grasslands.
 Wild pigs are omnivorous, consuming both plant and animal matter.
 In general, wild pigs feed on: grasses and forbs in the spring: mast and fruits in the summer and fall: and roots, tubers and invertebrates throughout the year.

 As with all game species, wild pig behavior tends to change as hunting pressure increases.
 Where hunting is infrequent wild pigs may be active during the day.
 With moderate hunting, pigs tend to bed down around sunrise and become active again in late afternoon.
 In areas with heavy hunting pressure pigs are generally active only at night.
 Depending on pig density and abundance of cover, wild pigs tend to leave an area where hunting pressure becomes severe.
-Please see the state map below for pig take per county based on the wild pig tag returns for hunting season.
+Please see the state map of tag returns for pig take per county based on the wild pig tag returns for hunting season.